The Moon as a possible source for Earth's co-orbital bodies: Lunar origin of co-orbitals

 In \citet{Jiao_GB} they attempt to determine the location of the Kamo'oalewa ejection from the lunar surface with numerical simulations and SPH (smoothed particle hydrodynamics). \citet{Jiao_GB} suggest that the ejection occurred in the impact that generated the Giordano Bruno crater due to the age of the crater.
 The Giordano Bruno crater is 22 km in diameter and is located approximately 36$^\circ$ North and 103$^\circ$ East \citep{Morota2009}.
 The results of our simulations agree with the possibility of the ejection from this location.

 Fig.~\ref{fig:coorbital_map} shows the geographical distribution of initial conditions on the lunar surface that lead to Earth co-orbital objects.
 The map uses a lunar coordinate system where longitude $0^{\circ}$ points toward Earth, longitude $-90^{\circ}$ represents the leading side (the direction of lunar orbital motion), and longitude $90^{\circ}$ corresponds to the trailing side.
+The geographical distribution analysis properly accounts for the spherical lunar surface geometry, with density calculations normalized per unit area to ensure accurate representation despite the rectangular projection used for visualization.

 The density distribution reveals a latitudinal dependence, with a higher concentration of ejections that resulted in co-orbital motion occurring near the equatorial regions (latitude $\approx 0^{\circ}$).
 The map was generated using particle data at all simulated velocities and was aligned to match the four different Earth-Moon-Sun geometries.
 This equatorial preference is observed in the trailing side of the Moon (longitude $\approx 90^{\circ}$), where the normalized density reaches its maximum values.
 A secondary concentration appears in the leading hemisphere (longitude $\approx -90^{\circ}$), although with lower density values.
 This indicates that equatorial ejections, especially those from the trailing side, tend to be more efficient at producing Earth co-orbital objects.

 When comparing the middle and bottom panels, we observe differences in the spatial distribution between short-lived ($<100$ years) and long-lived ($>100$ years) co-orbital objects.
 Long-term co-orbitals show a more concentrated distribution, primarily originating from the trailing hemisphere with an equatorial preference.
 In contrast, short-term co-orbitals exhibit a broader distribution across the lunar surface, including contributions from mid-latitude regions.
 These differences suggest that the longevity of co-orbital states may depend on the ejection location.
 This concentration pattern is consistent with the distribution of quasi-satellites and collisions, in agreement with \cite{Renu_1}.